Straw-Hat-Hacks/ai-transparency-stamp/CONTRIBUTING.md

 - Use inclusive, neutral tone and clear language
 - Maintain consistent markdown formatting
 - Keep examples brief, accurate, and realistic
-- Follow the [CC BY 4.0](LICENSE) license — attribution is required for all assets
+- Follow the [CC BY 4.0](LICENSE) license, attribution is required for all assets

 ---